 But that doesn’t mean the numbers can’t make sense for you.
 For starters, window replacement is one of the best home remodeling projects in terms of investment return: For average-quality vinyl windows, you can recoup 80% of the project cost in added home value, according to the “Remodeling Impact Report.”

-Based on the vinyl window replacement projects in the “Report,” that’s a value add of about $12,000 if you should decide to sell your house.
-Note that federal tax credits that were previously in place for energy-efficient window replacements have expired.
+Based on the vinyl window replacement projects in the “Report,” that’s a value add of about $15,000 if you should decide to sell your house.

 Still, think long and hard before committing to new windows.
 In most cases, you can get the same energy savings by investing $1,000 or so in insulation, sealing air leaks, and repairing your windows instead of replacing.